-Digital Metal, a Höganäs Group company, the world’s leading producer of metal powders, today announced it has initiated commercial production of the industry’s first high-precision binder jetting 3D metal printer that can produce smaller and more intricate components than any previous technology.
-The DM P2500 can be purchased or licensed from Digital Metal and is ideal for serial production and customised parts, opening up the possibility to print what was once impossible.
+Digital Metal, part of the Höganäs Group, the world’s leading producer of metal powders, has initiated commercial production of the industry’s first high-precision binder jetting 3D metal printer.
+The new DM P2500 can produce smaller and more intricate components than any previous technology.
+The system can be purchased or licensed from Digital Metal and is ideal for serial production and customized parts, opening up the possibility to print what was once impossible.

 For the first time, complex architectures with medical grade smoothness are possible on a small scale, as well as moving parts within other objects, and a gradient of holes in a single print.
 The process is also adaptable for a variety of materials because the heat treatment (sintering) happens after printing.
 Powder removed before sintering is reused for subsequent jobs, making it the most sustainable additive manufacturing (AM) technology available today.
 This results in high yield and low scrap rates, meaning downtime is kept to a minimum, and there is no degeneration of the powder that other AM processes experience.

 “Our heritage, knowledge, and experience in metal powders combined with the development and evolution of our cutting-edge printer technology have enabled us to succeed where others have failed.
 With the DM P2500 we are bringing to market a tried and tested 3D metal printer with the capability to produce objects with unparalleled accuracy and surface finish at high volume – from day one we delivered one-off parts in large volumes,” said Ralf Carlström, General Manager, Digital Metal.